 Homecoming is truly the experience of tradition.
-Homecoming features a weeklong competition between student groups as they utilize school spirit, talent and creativity in the pursuit of the Homecoming trophies, "Old Elm and Little Elm" The judging of the painted panels begins the competition.
+Homecoming features a weeklong opportunity to celebrate the unique and rich history of the college, various opportunities to champion school spirit, and a few key opportunities for current students to network with alumni and community members.
 Many of these events have been a part of the Homecoming tradition for many years.
-The week begins to come to a close on Friday with the recognition of the Homecoming King, Queen and Royal Court followed by an afternoon of fun and competitive games between students.
 All seniors are recognized on Friday evening and the campus unites behind the football team for the Homecoming Game.
 The campus community also looks forward to renewing old friendships and sharing a common bond as we welcome alumni to campus throughout the week and weekend.